Dutoit01/Puritas-Project-EarlyPrint-Metadata/README.md

 # Puritas-Project-EarlyPrint-Metadata
+The vast majority of the Puritas Project texts were sourced from EEBO.

+Most of the pre-1800 EEBO texts have enriched bibliographic metadata at EarlyPrint.

-EarlyPrint metadata for the Project Puritas texts sourced from EEBO
+This is the selection of EarlyPrint metadata for those texts from Project Puritas that are from EEBO.